andrewlye/matcha/README.md

 - `matcha.utils`: Plotting, tensor visualizations, and more!

 ## Features
 In large, matcha comprises two utilities: efficient N-d tensor computations and building large-scale modular neural networks.
-It serves as a standalone library that does not require any additional dependencies other than a satisfactory Java version.
+It serves as a standalone library that does not require any additional dependencies other than a satisfactory Java version (17+).

 ### Tensors
-matcha provides numerous functions to initialize, visualize, and efficiently operate on tensors (or N-dimensinal arrays), which stores a single array of doubles as the underlying datatype.
-As a result, all of the data stored in a Tensor object is contiguous.
+matcha provides numerous functions to initialize, visualize, and efficiently operate on tensors (or N-dimensional arrays), which store a single array of doubles as the underlying datatype.
+As a result, all of the data stored in a Tensor object is contiguous in memory.
 #### Initializing a tensor.
 Tensors can be zero-initialized by specifying a shape
 ```Java